xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 Standard docker interactions can be used for this purpose.

-To stop the XRd docker container, use `docker stop` or `docker rm`:
+To stop the XRd docker container, use `docker stop` or `docker rm -f`:

 ```bash
 cisco@xrdcisco:~$ docker stop blissful_germain